YeoBL/yeobl.github.io/_posts/2025-06-20-SSMCTF-2025-Crypto-Writeup.md

 #### Understanding The Challenge

-We are given [chall.py](/media/SSMCTF25/chall6.py) that encrypts our flag with some special Elliptic Curve algorithm.
+We are given [chall.py](/media/SSMCTF25/chall6.py) that encodes our flag with some special Elliptic Curve algorithm.

 ```python
 A = [E.random_point() for _ in range(42)]